 Please click on the link below for in depth instructions on how to sign up for EPIC FREE.

-Our Class Novels at the moment are ...
+Our Class Novel at the moment is ...

-Our first focus text for whole-class reading will be Erika's Story.
-This ties up our focus from last term on WW2.
+Our first text for whole-class reading will be ...

 Year 6 Class Timetable